 Instead of relying on drug or chemical names, which vary across countries and regions, ginas will enable substances to be defined by standardized, scientific descriptions.
 First, the substance is classified into one of a few categories (e.g., chemical, protein, plant substance).
 Then researchers use certain criteria (e.g., chemical structure, DNA sequence) to distinguish substances in each category from one another.
 When enough information is available, a substance is assigned a unique identification code, which can be used as a quick way to refer to that substance in the future.

-Staff from the U.S. Food and Drug Administration (FDA) and regulatory authorities from several other countries are working together with NCATS to develop the G-SRS software.
-The FDA is in the process of deploying and evaluating ginas and G-SRS as a replacement for the agency’s current registration system.
+Staff from the U.S. Food and Drug Administration (FDA) and regulatory authorities from several other countries work together with NCATS on G-SRS software development.
+FDA deployed G-SRS software in 2017 as a replacement for the agency’s previous registration system.
 In addition, the European Medical Agency has committed to using the G-SRS software.

 The ginas effort provides a common identifier for ingredients in medicinal products by using a consistent definition of substances, including active substances under clinical investigation, based on the ISO 11238 standard.

 Working closely with that standard’s authors and regulatory authorities from various countries, NCATS is developing an information system to register and store substance-related information and provide identifiers.
 This effort will ensure that a robust substance registration software (G-SRS) supports the additional needs of national and regional authorities and is consistent with the ISO 11238 standard.
 The system will support all substance types described in the standard and provide multiple language capability for the naming of substances and controlled terminology used within the system.